Improwised/kb.repairrabbit.github.io/content/FAQs/How-an-email-template-work.md

 Email templates notify's the customers about their appointment status.
 Admin can edit the email templates.

-As an example, if an appointment is not missed by the customer, admin can send the email template "We miss you" to all the no show appointments.
+As an example, if an appointment is missed by the customer, admin can send the email template "We miss you!"

+Even this email template can be send to all the no show appointments.